numpy/numpy/doc/source/reference/random/performance.rst

 The recommended generator for single use is :class:`~xoroshiro128.Xoroshiro128`.
-The recommended generator for use in large-scale parallel applications is :class:`~xorshift1024.Xorshift1024` where the `jump` method is used to advance the state.
-For very large scale applications -- requiring 1,000+ independent streams, :class:`~pcg64.PCG64` or :class:`~threefry.ThreeFry` are the best choices.
+The recommended generator for use in large-scale parallel applications is :class:`~.xoshiro256.Xoshiro256` where the `jumped` method is used to advance the state.
+For very large scale applications -- requiring 1,000+ independent streams, :class:`~.philox.Philox` is the best choice.

 Timings
 *******

-The timings below are the time in ms to produce 1,000,000 random values from a specific distribution.  :class:`~xoroshiro128.Xoroshiro128` is the fastest, followed by :class:`~xorshift1024.Xorshift1024` and :class:`~pcg64.PCG64`.
+The timings below are the time in ns to produce 1 random value from a specific distribution.  :class:`~xoroshiro128.Xoroshiro128` is the fastest, followed by :class:`~xorshift1024.Xorshift1024`.
 The original :class:`~mt19937.MT19937` generator is much slower since it requires 2 32-bit values to equal the output of the faster generators.

 Integer performance has a similar ordering although `dSFMT` is slower since it generates 53-bit floating point values rather than integer values.
 On the